Brand-New Rankings Of NY's Wealthiest Counties May Come As Surprise

 No. 2

-Putnam County ranked as the second-wealthiest, with a median household income of $107,246.
+Putnam County ranks as the second-wealthiest, with a median household income of $107,246.
 That’s 50.8 percent above the state average and 65.0% higher than the national average.

 Data showed that 53.5 percent of households in the county earned over $100,000.